Barrow A.F.C.

 Barrow Association Football Club is a professional football club based in Barrow-in-Furness, Cumbria, England.
-The club competes in EFL League Two, the fourth tier of the English football league system.
+The club competes in EFL League Two, the fourth level of the English football league system.

 Having initially played in the Lancashire Combination, Barrow joined the Football League in 1921.
 They remained in the bottom level of the competition until 1967, when they achieved promotion to the Third Division by finishing third in the Fourth Division.
 The club's highest league placing was in 1967–68, when they finished eighth in the Third Division.
 They declined quickly, however, and at the end of the 1971–72 season Barrow were voted out of the Football League in the re-election process.
-They then spent 48 seasons in the top two levels of non-league football, with five relegations fromand promotions tothe Alliance Premier League (later the Football Conference and the National League), of which they were a founding member in 1979.
-Barrow won the FA Trophy (non-league football's most prestigious cup competition) in 1990 and 2010.
+They then spent 48 seasons in the top two levels of non-League football, with five relegations from—and promotions to—the Alliance Premier League (later the Football Conference and the National League), of which they were a founding member in 1979.
+Barrow won the FA Trophy (non-League football's most prestigious cup competition) in 1990 and 2010.
 They returned to the Football League as National League champions in 2020.
-Barrow's promotion back to the Football League made them the first, and to date only, club to have been promoted back to the Football League having previously lost their league place via the re-election process.
+Barrow's promotion return to the Football League made them the first, and to date only, club to have been automatically promoted to the Football League having previously lost their league place via the re-election process, although a number of clubs had previously lost and regained their league status via re-election.